UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/HostBasedFirewall/IPTables/README.md

   * `NEW`
   * `ESTABLISHED`
   * `RELATED` - New connection related to an established one
-  * `UNTRACKED` - From explicit untracking with -j CT --notrack in the raw table
+  * `UNTRACKED` - From explicit un-tracking with -j CT --notrack in the raw table
   * `INVALID`
   * (Two others that likely will not be used)
 ```sh